NelsonMN/Rock-Paper-Scissors/README.md

-# A Rock Paper Scissors game with a easy UI
+# My Rock Paper Scissors game with a little UI